Ultimate Grand Forks Real Estate Investing Guide for 2026

 Median Population Age

-Median population age should be close to the age of a normal worker if a location has a strong stream of tenants.
-This could also show that people are migrating into the region.
-A high median age means that the existing population is retiring with no replacement by younger people relocating there.
-A vibrant real estate market can’t be sustained by retirees.
+Median population age in a reliable long-term investment market should equal the typical worker's age.
+If people are relocating into the community, the median age will have no challenge staying in the range of the labor force.
+A high median age shows that the current population is retiring with no replacement by younger people migrating there.
+A thriving real estate market can't be sustained by retirees.

 Employment Base Diversity